Data + AI systems for real workflows

 I am Weijian (Tim) Zhang, a data engineer and AI-driven pipeline architect.
 I work across the full chain: ingestion, modeling, retrieval, evaluation, service design, and cloud deployment, with delivery experience spanning Hong Kong GovTech, insurance fraud detection, clinical gait AI, multinational retail enterprise data platforms, and commercial bank data middle-platform programs.

-Featured work includes an award-winning SRR Agentic Case Processing System, GaitGPT clinical gait analysis, MCC FWA insurance fraud graph intelligence, and enterprise warehouse modernization.
+Featured work includes an award-winning SRR Agentic Case Processing System, MCC FWA insurance fraud graph intelligence, GaitGPT bidirectional clinical gait translation bridge, and enterprise warehouse modernization.
 The resume points here; the portfolio shows the systems.

 Best Fit